bbrzycki/setigen/docs/source/basics.rst

 ^^^^^^^^^^^^^^^

 The Frame object includes a custom metadata property that allows you to manually track injected signal parameters.
-Accordingly, :code:`frame.metadata` is a simple dictionary, making no assumptions about the type or number of signals you inject, or even what information to store.
+Accordingly, ``frame.metadata`` is a simple dictionary, making no assumptions about the type or number of signals you inject, or even what information to store.
 This property is mainly included as an easy way to save the data with the information you care about if you save and load frames with pickle.